marklogic/ml-gradle/examples/sample-project/src/main/ml-config/forests/README.md

 contain.

 Defining a content-forest.json file is optional - without it, ml-gradle will still create "plain vanilla" forests for the main content database and the optional test content database.
-The DeployContentDatabasesCommand is configured to look for content-forest.json by default, and if it exists, that command will use that file for creating content forests.

 There currently isn't a command that will just iterate over every forest file in the forests directory and process it.
 Instead, similar to databases, you would write a new command that reads a specific file in the forests directory.